syncfusion-content/xamarin-docs/Xamarin/Image-Editor/save.md

 {% endhighlight %}

 {% endtabs %}

-N> Supported formats are `.png`, `.jpg` and `.bmp`.
+N> Supported formats are `.png`, `.jpg`, and `.bmp`.

 ## Reset

-The [`Reset`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfImageEditor.XForms~Syncfusion.SfImageEditor.XForms.SfImageEditor~Reset.html) method resets the complete set of changes made in image and resets the image to original loaded image.
+The [`Reset`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfImageEditor.XForms~Syncfusion.SfImageEditor.XForms.SfImageEditor~Reset.html) method, resets the complete set of changes made in image and also resets the image to original loaded image.

 {% tabs %}